Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 We have a full guide on how to have coupons apply automatically in WooCommerce here but it’s very simple to do in Advanced Coupons:

-Step 4: Set To Auto-Apply
+Step 4: Set to auto-apply.

 All you need to do is set the checkbox on the right of the screen.